Voters reject West Clermont school levy

-By Garth Shanklin Sports Editor Two girls’ basketball teams entered play on Thursday, Jan.
-12 with matching 4-0 records in the Southern Buckeye Athletic and Academic Conference’s National Division, but only one would keep their perfect mark.
-Williamsburg hosted Bethel-Tate in a conference clash on Jan.
-12 and, despite jumping ahead 11-1 early in the [ Read More ]
+By Garth Shanklin Sports Editor Two of the top teams in the Southern Buckeye Athletic and Academic Conference squared off in a cross-division bout on Tuesday, Jan.
+17. The Batavia Bulldogs traveled to Bethel-Tate to take on the Tigers, who entered the game in second place in the SBAAC-National Division.
+Batavia sat in third place [ Read More ]

 News